 QA status reports should not be needed.
 If any testing or monitoring techniques are changed, the QASP will be reviewed and updated as appropriate in consultation with EPA.
-Revised QASPs will be distributed by Fidelis to the full distribution list given in Table 1.
+Revised QASPs will be distributed by Cleco Power, LLC to the full distribution list at the beginning of this document.